robipozzi/windfire-security/README.md

 These protocols define rules and procedures that govern authentication, encryption, and data integrity, ensuring confidentiality, integrity, and availability of information.

-By implementing security protocols such as SSL/TLS, SSH, and IPsec, organizations can establish secure connections, authenticate users and devices, and protect against unauthorized access and data breaches.
+By implementing security protocols such as TLS, SSH, and IPsec, organizations can establish secure connections, authenticate users and devices, and protect against unauthorized access and data breaches.

 Security protocols play a critical role in fortifying IT infrastructures, safeguarding sensitive data, and upholding the trust and integrity of digital interactions.